-The figures and tables above illustrate the considerable capacity which MW has, which could be tapped to support service delivery in the Feasibility Study Area.
-Furthermore it is noted that while traditionally MW was exclusively involved in bulk water supply, through the absorption of staff from NWWA and changes in strategy which recognise the role which MW can play in developing this market, MW is now actively involved in the retail area.
+The above tables and chart illustrate the considerable capacity which MW has, which could be tapped to support service delivery in the Feasibility Study Area.
+Furthermore it is noted that while traditionally MW was exclusively only involved in bulk water supply, through the absorption of staff from NWWA and changes in strategy which recognise the role which MW can play in developing this market, MW is now actively involved in the retail area.